 |What is the accommodation like?|

-The Cambridge Scholars’ Programme is a summer school based in Cambridge, UK.
+The Cambridge Scholars’ Programme is a summer school based in Cambridge, UK, which was founded in early 2012.
 We provide a variety of courses, from the arts to the sciences, and a number of trips to explore the country and learn about the history and culture of Britain.
 We also offer many activities in the afternoons and evenings, with the aim of having lots of fun and making new friends – while learning something new in many cases.
 Our students – whom we call scholars – are looked after by Mentors from some of the world's top universities, who also provide many of the activities.
-We hire the Mentors primarily from the University of Cambridge but also the University of Oxford, Harvard University, Yale University and Princeton University.
+We hire the Mentors primarily from the University of Cambridge but also the University of Oxford and Harvard University.
 They are picked because they are responsible and mature, and have very impressive resumes.
-In total the deputies have worked over 20 summers’ worth of summer schools in Cambridge, so have plenty of experience and are able to deal with any situations that may arise.
 Each Mentor looks after around 6-10 scholars.
+The Senior Staff have worked over 25 summers’ worth of summer schools in Cambridge, so have plenty of experience and are able to deal with any situations that may arise.

 The Cambridge Scholars’ Programme is a fantastic opportunity to study in Cambridge, to broaden your horizons with a variety of cultural trips around the UK, to make lifelong friends from across the United States and indeed the world, to gain confidence and maturity, to experience college life but in a safe, secure environment, and to above all have fun.

 The tuition fees are listed on the tuition page.
-This includes accommodation, breakfast, dinner while in Cambridge, teaching, trips and activities.
+This includes accommodation, teaching, trips and activities.